-- Policies should strive to maximize product longevity while minimizing environmental impact, by enabling the optimal balance between designing for reliability and ease of repair. - Ecodesian policies are most effective in delivering environmental benefits when they're product-specific and globally aligned.
+- · Policies should strive to maximise product longevity while minimising environmental impact by enabling the optimal balance between designing for reliability and ease of repair. - Ecodesian policies are most effective in delivering environmental benefits when they're product specific and globally aligned.